 Advice for visitors of in-patients

-Please check with ward staff about visiting arrangements.
+To help us reduce the number of people in our hospitals and the risk of infection, visitors are not allowed in our hospitals, except in some circumstances where we will endeavour to support compassionate visiting arrangements.
+Please check with the ward manager about visiting arrangements.
 They will explain if visiting is possible and the specific arrangements in place.

-- a patient receiving end of life care.
+- a patient receiving end of life care (please see next section for further detail)

-- if you are supporting someone with a mental health issue, such as dementia, a learning disability or autism, where not being present would cause the patient to be distressed.
+- if you are supporting someone with a mental health issue, such as dementia, a learning disability or autism

-If you are permitted to visit, you will need to wear a face mask during your visit.
+If you are permitted to visit, you will need to wear a face mask at all times during your visit.
 Some visitors may need to wear further personal protective equipment and this will be discussed on an individual basis.

 Advice for out-patients